return to Natural Dog Health Remedies

 If your dog's appetite loss is due to poor digestion or indigestion, give him supplements of digestive enzymes to help him digest food and absorb nutrients.

-If the appetite loss is due to digestion problems (such as diarrhea, gas, vomiting, and so on), supplements of probiotics are beneficial.
+If the appetite loss is due to digestion problems (such as diarrhea, gas, vomiting, and so on), this Chinese herbal supplement may help:

 References